Apostille Canada - The Definitive Guide (2023)

 Apostille Guide

-For this step, you must send your documents to Global Affairs Canada.
-Your document must be an original document with a recognized signature and, if applicable, a seal.
+Before submitting your documents, ensure that it is an original document with a recognized signature and, if applicable, a seal.

 Additional Resource: View Your Apostille Checklist